Codecademy/docs/content/css/concepts/overflow/terms/overflow-y/overflow-y.md

 ---
-Title: 'overflow-y'
+Title: "overflow-y"
-Description: 'Defines how a block level element should handle content that goes beyond its y-axis boundary.'
+Description: "Defines how a block level element should handle content that goes beyond its y-axis boundary."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Web Design'
+  - "Web Design"
 Tags:
-  - 'Positioning'
+  - "Positioning"
 CatalogContent:
-  - 'learn-css'
+  - "learn-css"
-  - 'paths/front-end-engineer-career-path'
+  - "paths/front-end-engineer-career-path"
-  - 'paths/full-stack-engineer-career-path'
+  - "paths/full-stack-engineer-career-path"
 ---

 Defines how a block level element should handle content that goes beyond its y-axis boundary.